VerdanceTeam/verdance-site/README.md

 _Advanced usage:_

 I've also created a custom script locally that will clear the `public/` folder between reloads.
+You'll have to install `fswatch` and `browser-sync`.
 I added this to my `.zshrc` file.
 Feel free to use any part of this code:

 ```
 build_site() {